The HRT conjecture for two classes of special configurations: Proof of Theorem

-To prove Theorem~\ref{subconjecture}, we note that any finite set of time-frequency operators parametrized by a collection of finite points on an integer lattice in $\R^2$, forms a collection of pairwise commuting operators.
-As such, the Spectral Theorem \cite{MR3112817} guarantees the existence of a unitary operator which diagonalizes the operator In our case, this unitary operator is the Zak transform $Z:L^{2}(\mathbb{R}) \rightarrow L^{2}([0,1]^{2})$ defined formally, by
+for some nonzero complex coefficients $c_{1},\ldots,c_{N}$.
+Note that any finite set of time-frequency operators parametrized by a collection of finite points on an integer lattice in $\mathbb{R}^{2}$ forms a collection of pairwise commuting operators.
+As such, the Spectral Theorem \cite{MR3112817} guarantees the existence of a unitary operator that diagonalizes the operator